 Allow me to probe again.
 Do you have to have the limelight in ministry?
-Have you ever thought, "I deserve to have a bigger Sunday School class, like so-and-so does.
+Have you ever thought, "I deserve to have a bigger Sunday School class, like John does.
 I'm a better teacher than he is.
 I wish I had his class."

 It doesn't have to be a church-related ministry, either.
 How do you react when you find out someone else's child made the Honor Society and yours didn't?
-What do you think when you learn that the other person got the raise you thought should have been yours?
+What do you think when you learn that someone else got the raise you thought should have been yours?